 FCC BATTERY BACKUP DISCLOSURE

-Palmetto Rural Telephone Cooperative require electrical power from your home to operate if your home phone service is provided with our state-of-the-art fiber optic network.
-PRTC provides battery backup as part of your service but the power does not last indefinitely and must be maintained.
+PRTC requires electrical power from your home to operate if your home phone service is provided with our state-of-the-art fiber optic network.
+PRTC offers the option to lease battery backup as part of your service but the power does not last indefinitely and must be maintained.

-The battery backup provided by Palmetto Rural Telephone Cooperative, Inc. must be kept connected to a power source so that it maintains a charge.
+The battery backup provided by PRTC must be kept connected to a power source so that it maintains a charge.
 This will allow you to continue to use your home voice services during a power outage.
-The battery provided by PRTC is expected to last at least 8 hours on standby power.
-That means the backup battery should give you approximately 1 hour of talk time.
-Cordless phones, home security systems, the internet, medical monitoring devices, WiFi routers and other equipment are not powered by the PRTC’s battery backup during a power outage.
+The battery is expected to last at least 8 hours on standby power.
+PRTC offers both an 8 hour option for $4.99/month and a 24 hour option for $6.99/month.
+Cordless phones, home security systems, the internet, medical monitoring devices, Wi-Fi routers and other equipment are not powered by the PRTC’s battery backup during a power outage.
 If you want these devices to operate during an outage, you should purchase a separate battery backup or generator designed to support that equipment.

 FREE TELEPHONE EQUIPMENT